Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 the Messenger (ﷺ).
 So if these people were not excused how can anyone claim that a person who claims to be a Muslim, recites the Qurān, mentions the ahādīth and lives among the Muslims, is entitled to being excused when Allāh did not excuse those whom the Book and Messenger did not reach yet?

-Furthermore the Prophet (ﷺ) said in a sahīh hadīth narrated by Abū Hurayrah (رضي‬ الله عنه‬):
+Furthermore the Prophet (ﷺ) said in a sahīh hadīth narrated by Abū Hurayrah (رضي الله عنه):

 ***"By the One whose Hand Muhammad’s soul is in, no-one from this Ummah, neither a Jew nor a Christian hears about me, and then do not believe in what I have been sent with, except that he is from the people of the fire."*** (Sahīh Muslim)